Promote your small business and build your brand

 Business capabilities

 More than just a wild idea, a capability is what your business does.
-A lasting and repeatable system or skill can help you to achieve the same results over and over again.
+A lasting and repeatable system or skill can help to achieve the same results over and over again.
 Capabilities don't include action items ― it's about defining what your business does.

 Business goals